jtesta/ssh-audit/README.md

  - Added built-in policies for Ubuntu 24.04 LTS server and client, and OpenSSH 9.8.
  - Added IPv6 support for DHEat and connection rate tests.
  - Fixed crash when running with `-P` and `-T` options simultaneously.
+ - Fixed host key tests from only reporting a key type at most once despite multiple hosts supporting it; credit [Daniel Lenski](https://github.com/dlenskiSB).

 ### v3.2.0 (2024-04-22)
  - Added implementation of the DHEat denial-of-service attack (see `--dheat` option; [CVE-2002-20001](https://nvd.nist.gov/vuln/detail/CVE-2002-20001)).